shyampurk/GameStream/README.md

 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/openwhisk/op3.png)
 Step 5 : Give a name to the action and select Nodejs Runtime.
 Select a blank slate to start with and then click on the "Create Action" button.<br>
 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/openwhisk/op4.png)
-Step 6 : Copy the [code](https://github.com/shyampurk/GameStream/blob/master/Openwhisk/main.js) and paste in the code area in the newly created action then click on "Make it live" to update the action.
-Update the code to point to your Cloudant DB instance (Refer sub section Openwhisk Config).
+Step 6 : Copy the [code](https://github.com/shyampurk/GameStream/blob/master/Openwhisk/main.js) and paste in the code area in the newly created action.
+Update the code to point to your Cloudant DB instance (Refer sub section Openwhisk Config) and then click on "Make it live" to update the action.
 ![alt-tag](https://github.com/shyampurk/Gamestream/blob/master/screenshots/openwhisk/op5.png)

 To Test the newly created openwhisk action.